1. The Vijayanagara Empire was founded in ___________.

 Explanation: Harihara I (1336–1356 CE) was the first Sangama ruler.

-7. The empire reached its greatest glory under:
+7. The empire reached its greatest glory under___________.

 A) Deva Raya I